minoue/symmetryTable/README.md

 ```

 ## How to use
-Select an edge where is a middle of the topology, then run the command
+Select the edge located in the center of the topology and run the command.
 <img src="./img/middleEdge.png" width="350">